YusufEhab/Competitive-Programming/README.md

 4. Code it and submit

-5. while(!accepted) debug by checking that you have concedered all the possible and edge cases, the code is right and doesn't contain any typo
+5. while(!accepted) debug by checking that you have considered all the possible and edge cases, the code is right and doesn't contain any typo